wxie2017/wxie2017.github.io/pages/speech/my_toastmaster_joining_speech.md

 For years I have been learning from a lot of great minds, and I have come across many great ideas.
-Some of the ideas are so inspiring and so important that I cannot help myself to share the ideas with others, with a lot of people.
+Some of the ideas are so inspiring and so important that I cannot help myself sharing the ideas with others, with a lot of people.

 The best way to share ideas, for me, is to become a public speaker.
+A public speaker can spread ideas broadly and inspire people efficiently.

 Toastmasters International is a non-profit educational organization that teaches public speaking and leadership skills through a worldwide network of clubs.
 The organization's